bearclaw-proxy/bearclaw/DESIGN.md

 The user switches to the sitemap view.
 This shows each location in all in-scope targets in a tree.
 For each location in the sitemap, this shows the number of:

-- methodology nodes that the user needs to decide if it should be assigned to
+- scenarios that the user needs to decide if it should be assigned to
-- methodology nodes it is assigned to but has not been completed
+- scenarios it is assigned to but has not been completed
-- individual tests in all methodology nodes that have not been completed
+- individual tests in all scenarios that have not been completed
 - issues the user has identified

-For each location that has not been assigned, the user determines which, if any, methodology nodes it should be assigned to.
+For each location that has not been assigned, the user determines which, if any, scenarios it should be assigned to.

 The user switches to the endpoint list view.
 This displays the same information about endpoints that the sitemap view displays about locations.
-For each endpoint that has not been assigned, the user determines which, if any, methodology nodes it should be assigned to.
+For each endpoint that has not been assigned, the user determines which, if any, scenarios it should be assigned to.

 The user switches to the methodology list view.
-This shows each methodology node and the number of:
+This shows each scenario and the number of:

 - recently discovered locations or endpoints that the user needs to assign or ignore
-- assigned items that have not been completed
+- assigned targets that have not been completed
 - individual tests that have not been completed
 - issues the user has identified

-The user drills down into a methodology node from this view.
+The user drills down into a scenario from this view.

-On the methodology detail view, the user sees a list of recently discovered locations or endpoints that can be assigned to the methodology node.
+On the scenario view, the user sees a list of recently discovered locations or endpoints that can be assigned to the scenario.
 They mark each one as either assigned or inapplicable.

 Additionally, there is a list of items that the user can test.
-The layout of this screen depends on the type of testing the methodology node is configured for.
+The layout of this screen depends on the type of testing the scenario is configured for.
 The user can mark these items as complete or drill down into them.
 They cannot mark the item as complete if there are any incomplete tests for them.
 The user drills down into one of these items to enter the testing list view.

 The testing list view asks the user to either create a new test by typing a description of the testing they intend to perform, or selecting a previously created test from a list.
 The list shows